orlof/dcpu-admiral/README.md

 The try statement works as follows.

 - First, the try clause (the statement(s) between the try and except keywords) is executed.
-- If no exception occurs, the except clause is skipped and execution of the try statement is finished.
+- If raise statement is not executed inside the try block, the except clause is skipped and execution of the try statement is finished.
-- If an exception occurs during execution of the try clause, the rest of the clause is skipped.
+- If raise statement is executed inside the try block, the rest of the clause is skipped.
 Then the except clause is executed, and then execution continues after the try statement.
 - A try statement may have only one except clause.
 To specify handlers for different exceptions you must inspect the expect parameters to distinguish between different error conditions.

 If you need to determine whether an exception was raised but don’t intend to handle it, you can re-raise the exception: